dmdna/DeckMech/README.md

 ## Player Interactivity

 We have opted to play Deck Mech with a **point-and-click** playstyle.
 We felt that this option was the most player-friendly since the gameplay mostly revolves around players choosing cards rather than placing them anywhere specific on the play area.
+A single mouse is used to control both players.
+The game will instruct which player should be in control of the mouse at all times.

 ## Game Rules